hyunuk/PiggyManager/README.md

 # PiggyManager
 A household budgeting app.
-Records transactions for individual’s income and expense with Swing GUI.
+Records transactions for individual’s income and expense with Swing GUI and JavaFX.